Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Introduction

-Considering these limitations and the ongoing research activities, we provide a more comprehensive survey, which incorporates the recent achievements in the applications of diverse AI techniques in a wide range of network scenarios.
-To this end, our survey provides the following contributions: \begin{enumerate} \item We provide an overview of the state-of-the-art AI techniques used in wireless communication networks. \item We propose a novel Wireless AI architecture that covers five key data-driven AI themes in wireless networks, including {Sensing AI, Network Device AI, Access AI, User Device AI and Data-provenance AI}. \item For each data-driven AI theme, we present an overview on the use of AI approaches to solve the emerging data-related problems and show how AI can empower wireless network functionalities.
+Motivated by these limitations, we here present an extensive review on the applications of AI/ML techniques in wireless communication networks from the data-driven perspective.
+In particular, compared to the existing survey papers, we provide a more comprehensive survey on the key data-driven wireless AI domains in the data life cycle, from Sensing AI, Network Device AI, Access AI to User Device AI and Data-provenance AI. } To this end, the main contributions of this survey article are highlighted as follows: \begin{enumerate} \item {We provide an overview of the state-of-the-art AI/ML techniques used in wireless communication networks.} \item We propose a novel Wireless AI architecture that covers five key data-driven AI themes in wireless networks, including {Sensing AI, Network Device AI, Access AI, User Device AI and Data-provenance AI}. \item For each data-driven AI theme, we present an overview on the use of AI approaches to solve the emerging data-related problems and show how AI can empower wireless network functionalities.
 Particularly, we provide an in-depth discussion on the Wireless AI applications in various data-driven use cases.
 The key lessons learned from the survey of each domain are also summarized. \item We provide an elaborative discussion on research challenges in wireless AI and point out some potential future directions related to AI applications in wireless networking problems. \end{enumerate}